jumpUpGoal/EventFinder/README.md

 ## expectations

-- When the Map Loads, The uset finds themselves looking at the Map of Toronto
+- When the Map Loads, The user finds themselves looking at the Map of Toronto
 - The yellow markers on the map are dispalyed as locations for near by public washrooms
 - The blue markers on the map are locations for upcoming events in Toronto
 - Search Location will display results of searches within the map